ZisIsNotZis/dinov23.cpp.py/README.md

 - DINOv3 feature behavior may be unexpected (potential bug).
 - DINOv3 currently only supports ViT models.
 - GPU mode is untested.

-All original details (CLI commands, numpy loading, model lists, and limitations) are preserved—this version simply improves readability with structured headings, formatted code blocks, and clear tables.